 With CES just days away, we're about to head into a dense week of tech product news.
 New devices across the board - phones, tablets, accessories, TV's, speakers, cameras, and more.
 A large chunk of those product announcements will probably, at least in some roundabout way, be relevant to Android.

 But it's the phones and tablets I think that we're all most excited for, and that will probably make the biggest bang during this year's show overall.
-And though we won't see a Galaxy S IV, a Nexus product, or likely anything really game-changing in the Android sphere during CES, there will be products that could shift the balances of power in the mobile universe.

 Tomorrow, Ron Amadeo and I will begin a pilgrimage.
 To tech Mecca - aka CES.
 If you've never been, CES really is like a religious journey of sorts.
 If you weren't in some vague way obligated or naturally inclined to go, you probably wouldn't.
 Perhaps that's a little jaded, but ask any member of the tech media, and they'll probably corroborate: CES is fun, it's awful, it's spectacular.
 Funawfultacular, if you will.